Exemptions from vehicle registration

 Motor assisted cycle

-Motor assisted pedal cycle – exempt from registration
+Power assisted pedal cycle – exempt from registration

-Pedalecs are exempt from registration if they:
+Electrically power-assisted cycles are exempt from registration if:

 It's illegal to use a petrol-powered bicycle on NSW roads and road-related areas, including footpaths, shared paths, cycle ways and cycle paths.
 See prohibited vehicles.